freva-org/py-oidc-auth/README.md

 ```

 ## Contributing

-See the [Contributing.md] to get involved.
+See the [CONTRIBUTIN.md] document to get involved.